 - For more information on Direct Stafford and Direct PLUS loans, please refer to the Student Guide.

-- Loans from UW Institutional student loan programs require your signature on a paper promissory note, which are available in Student Fiscal Services.
+- Loans from UW Institutional student loan programs require your signature on a

 - Short-term loans: To help students meet immediate funding needs, the University makes short-term loans available to eligible enrolled students.

-When you took out a student loan, you entered into a legal agreement, as documented in the terms of your promissory note.
+When you take out a student loan, you are entered into a legal agreement, as documented in the terms of your promissory note.
 The most important part of this agreement is your commitment to repay your loan in full.
 Your loan will go into repayment status when you either graduate and/or drop below at least half-time enrollment.

 The University of Washington offers exit counseling information to student borrowers to help you successfully manage the repayment of your loan account.
 This information will be sent to your UW email address during the quarter that you graduate.
 If you leave the University (or drop below half-time enrollment) before graduating, a notice about loan repayment will be mailed to you.